rrevenantt/antlr4rust/README.md

  - Documentation
    - [ ] Some things are already documented but still far from perfect, also more links needed.
  - Code quality
-   - [ ] Rustfmt fails to run currently
    - [ ] Clippy sanitation
    - [ ] Not all warning are fixed
  - cfg to not build potentially unnecessary parts